pablomsales/uniovi-cs-network/README.md

 This project analyzes and visualizes the network of PhD theses from the Department of Computer Science at the University of Oviedo.
-It scrapes data from the university's thesis web repository, builds relationship graphs between authors and directors, calculates various network metrics, and provides both static and interactive visualizations.
+It scrapes data from the university's thesis web repository using Selenium, builds relationship graphs between authors and directors using Networkx, calculates relevant network metrics, and provides both static and interactive visualizations.

 ## Features